svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * mutation/property testing
 * on premise/cloud
 * sessions, encodings, interparameter depedencies
-* open source
+* open source, sales contracts

-## Project
+## Projects

+* cqrs change log as consumable api
-whatever httpinteraction interactionevent can be thought of as code and analyzed by static analysis
+* whatever httpinteraction interactionevent can be thought of as code and analyzed by static analysis

 ## Pitch